vinitkumar/node-twitter/readme.md

 javascript based toolchain.
 It was mostly an effort to learn Node.js and trying to reverse engineer some of twitter's feature.

+You can support the development here by becoming a backer: https://opencollective.com/node-twitter

 <img src="https://cldup.com/smoNHY-9mI.png">
 <img src="https://cldup.com/oEa3EIGhyJ.png">